pnnl/memgaze/README-notes.md

 Notes
 =============================================================================

-* Instrumentation: The instrumented binary (via DynInst) will show limited/no source line information using standard tools such as objdump or hpcstruct.
-However, it does contain some form of mapping from instrumented to origial code in original binary.
+* Instrumentation: The instrumented binary (via DynInst) will show limited/no source *line* information using standard tools such as objdump or hpcstruct.
+However, it does contain some a mapping of functions from instrumented to origial code in original binary, which hpcstruct (but not objdump) can read.
 It is possible to do the mapping with our load-classification data and the line map from the original binary.

 =============================================================================